BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/2/Activities/03_Talk_to_John/Solved/README.md

 ## Solution Guide: Let's Talk to John

+In this activity, your senior administrator has asked you to audit the strength of users' passwords using the `john` program and document any passwords that you find.

-In this activity, you used the program `john the ripper` to crack the passwords for several users on the system.
+To complete these tasks, you will use the program `john the ripper` on the password file you viewed from Day 1.
+You will use `john` to crack the passwords for several users on the system.

+:warning: `john the ripper` should have been installed during the **Installing Packages** activity from the previous class.

 ### Solutions